 Do teachers have to be licensed?

 No. Peak to Peak, like most other charter schools, has waived the certification requirement for teachers in its contract with the district.
 Although a teaching license is not a direct requirement for employment at Peak to Peak, we do prefer candidates who are accredited through certification by the Colorado Department of Education or an Alternative Teacher Licensing program.
-Teachers who are hired without a teaching license will be encouraged to work toward certification.

 Additionally, Peak to Peak seeks teachers who are proficient not only in their subject area but also in the field of education.
 Such proficiency may be demonstrated in a variety of ways, classroom experience, training and coursework in pedagogy, methodology, research, foundations and educational practice.

 Does Peak to Peak hire individuals who are seeking a career change or who are coming to the end of their professional careers and would like to consider teaching?

 Peak to Peak values individuals who have had successful professional careers and who are interested in applying content knowledge and skills in a K-12 school setting.
 Students at Peak to Peak benefit in a variety of ways from teachers who have real-world experience.